 The macula lutea, or yellow spot, is a small part of the retina responsible for fine discrimination and colour; it has a very high concentration of the yellow flavonoid lutein which absorbes damaging high energy blue light; a deficiency causes age-onset macular degeneration, a common cause of blindness in old age.

-Bernard Preston is a semi-retired chiropractor; after 37 years in practice, says he, I've seen so much pain and suffering associated with cancer and inflammatory disease, that prevention has to be our focus.
-It doesn't just happen to others.
+Bernard Preston is a semi-retired DC; after 40 years in practice, says he, I have seen so much pain and suffering associated with tumours and inflammatory disease, that prevention has to be our focus.
+It does not just happen to others.
 The orange juice bioflavonoids are only part of the solution; more coloured food in general.
-That means enjoying foods like apples and mangoes, kale and cucumbers, tomatoes and beetroot on a daily basis.
+That means enjoying apples and mangoes, kale and cucumbers, tomatoes and beetroot on a daily basis.

-Bernard Preston is also passionate about making sure the planet Earth is a habitable place for our children's children.
+Bernard Preston is also passionate about making sure the planet Earth is a habitable place for our grandchildren.
 Soon there will be more plastic in the sea than fish, and most of our food will be refined; to compensate for the lack of taste there will be colouring, preservatives and flavour enhancers added.

 These toxic substances are without a doubt the cause of many of our woes.
 Will you join the fight to wean ourselves off plastic?

-Then there's the race to end waste; one third of our food is never actually eaten.
+Then there is the race to end waste; one third of our food is never actually eaten.